Irish Landmark Trust: Goal and approach

 The organisation's main stated aim is to "conserve and sustain iconic buildings", primarily "architecturally significant small buildings".
 It characterises itself as an educational trust, making the historic buildings accessible to the public, and documenting and sharing original construction techniques and modern restoration approaches.
 It uses a panel of conservation architects and local tradespeople in restoration projects.

 Maintenance and restoration works are funded by income generated from holiday rentals, as well as from State and other funding sources.
 In return for supporting the cost of renovation works, property owners provide the Irish Landmark Trust with a long term lease on the property – which later reverts to the owner; the lease may be for an owner's lifetime, or, typically, fifty years.

 Organisation

 The organisation is overseen by non-executive trustees, as of 2020, 14 including the organisation's chairperson.
 As a not-for-profit operation, it maintains charitable status for its companies in both jurisdictions on the island of Ireland.
 Historian Nicholas Robinson (previously associated with the Irish Architectural Archive) was the first chairperson of the organisation, and was the president of the trust as of 2017.
 The chairperson, as of early 2023, was Michael O'Boyle.

 It has a staff of approximately 5 administrative and 25 property management personnel, reporting to a CEO.
-As of 2023, the was Niamh Lunny.
+As of 2023, this was Niamh Lunny.